Generic Name: lanthanum carbonate (LAN than um CAR bo nayt)

 To make sure Fosrenol is safe for you, tell your doctor if you have:

 a stomach ulcer;

 any type of bowel obstruction;

-a history of colon cancer or intestinal surgery; or
+a history of stomach or intestinal cancer;

 It is not known whether lanthanum carbonate passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 How should I take Fosrenol?